Yixian Formation: Fossil content

-Paleobiota

 The Yixian Formation is well known for its great diversity of well-preserved specimens and its feathered dinosaurs, such as the large tyrannosauroid Yutyrannus, the therizinosaur Beipiaosaurus, and various small birds, along with a selection of other dinosaurs, such as the iguanodontian Bolong, the sauropod Dongbeititan and the ceratopsian Psittacosaurus.
-Other biota included the troodontid Mei, the dromaeosaurid Tianyuraptor, the compsognathid Sinosauropteryx and the tyrannosauroid Dilong.Despite popular assumption, Microraptor does not hail from this formation, instead hailing from the younger Jiufotang Formation.
-However, other microraptorines, such as Sinornithosaurus and Graciliraptor, did indeed inhabit the Yixian.
+Other biota included the troodontid Mei, the dromaeosaurid Tianyuraptor, the compsognathid Sinosauropteryx and the tyrannosauroid Dilong.
+Microraptorians, such as Sinornithosaurus and Graciliraptor, also inhabit the Yixian.
 A limnic eruption may have preserved many of the fossils, excluding Dongbeititan.